Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Variational Calculus

+which confirms the claim of this example.} \end{example} The second inclusion in \eqref{cod-normality} shows that under the strict differentiability of $f$, the chain rule \eqref{chain-rule3} is tighter than \eqref{chain-rule1}.
 Observe that assertions (i) and (ii) of Theorem~\ref{chain-rule} are independent from each other.
-Indeed, inclusion \eqref{chain-rule3} for the mixed contingent coderivative of the composition in (ii) is expressed via the {\it mixed} one $D_M^*S_\Omega$, while not via its {\it normal} counterpart as in \eqref{chain-rule1}.
-Furthermore, it follows from the proof of Theorem~\ref{chain-rule}(i) that changing the inner semicontinuity assumption on mapping \eqref{G-semi} to its {\it semicompactness} relative to $\Omega$ at $(\bar x,\bar z)$, leads us to the chain rule inclusions of types \eqref{chain-rule1} and \eqref{chain-rule2} with the replacement of $\bar y$ on the right-hand sides by the {\it union} over the set $G(\bar x,\bar z)$.
-Using now the obtained {\it coderivative characterizations} of {\it well-posedness}, we arrive at the efficient conditions for the fulfillment of the chain rules \eqref{chain-rule1} and \eqref{chain-rule2}. \begin{Cor} In the general setting of Theorem~{\rm\ref{chain-rule}}, suppose that either $S_1|_\Omega$ is metrically regular/linearly open around $(\bar x,\bar y)$, or $S_2$ is Lipschitz-like around $(\bar y,\bar z)$.
-Then both contingent coderivative chain rules in \eqref{chain-rule1} and \eqref{chain-rule2} hold. \end{Cor} \begin{proof} Under the imposed well-posedness properties, the fulfillment of the qualification condition \eqref{mixedQC1} and the corresponding PSNC assumptions of Theorem~\ref{chain-rule}(i) follows from the combination of Theorems~\ref{criterion}, \ref{MRO} and \cite[Theorem~4.10]{Mordukhovich2006}. \end{proof} The procedure developed in the proof of Theorem~\ref{chain-rule}(i) allows us to verify the preservation of the relative PSNC property of compositions under a more restrictive qualification condition in comparison with \eqref{mixedQC1}. \begin{proposition} In the general setting of Theorem~{\rm\ref{chain-rule}(i)}, assume in that $S_1$ is PSNC relative to $\Omega$ at $(\bar x,\bar y)$, $S_2$ is PSNC at $(\bar y,\bar z)$, and the qualification condition
+Indeed, inclusion \eqref{chain-rule3} for the mixed contingent coderivative of the composition in (ii) is expressed via the {\it mixed} one $D_M^*S_\Omega^\Theta$, while not via its {\it normal} counterpart as in \eqref{chain-rule1}.
+Furthermore, it follows from the proof of Theorem~\ref{chain-rule}(i) that changing the inner semicontinuity assumption on mapping \eqref{G-semi} to its (weaker) {\it semicompactness} relative to $\Omega$ at $(\bar x,\bar z)$ leads us to the chain rule inclusions of types \eqref{chain-rule1} and \eqref{chain-rule2} with the replacement of $\bar y$ on the right-hand sides by the {\it union} over the set $G(\bar x,\bar z)$.
+Using now the obtained {\it coderivative characterizations} of {\it well-posedness}, we arrive at the efficient conditions for the fulfillment of the chain rules \eqref{chain-rule1} and \eqref{chain-rule2}. { \begin{corollary} In the general setting of Theorem~{\rm\ref{chain-rule}}, if either $S_1$ is metrically regular/linearly open relative to $\Omega\times Y$ around $(\bar x,\bar y)$ or $S_2$ is Lipschitz-like relative to $Y\times\Theta$ around $(\bar y,\bar z)$, then both chain rules in \eqref{chain-rule1} and \eqref{chain-rule2} are fulfilled. \end{corollary} \begin{proof} Under the imposed well-posedness assumptions, the fulfillment of the qualification condition \eqref{mixedQC1} and the corresponding relative PSNC properties of Theorem~\ref{chain-rule}(i) are consequences of Theorems~\ref{criterion} and \ref{MRO}.
+Therefore, all the conclusions of the corollary follow from Theorem~\ref{chain-rule}(i). \end{proof}} The procedure developed in the proof of Theorem~\ref{chain-rule}(i) allows us to verify the preservation of the relative PSNC property of compositions under a more restrictive qualification condition in comparison with \eqref{mixedQC1}. \begin{proposition} In the setting of Theorem~{\rm\ref{chain-rule}}, assume that $S_1$ is PSNC relative to $\Omega \times Y$ at $(\bar x,\bar y)$, $S_2$ is PSNC relative to $Y\times \Theta$ at $(\bar y,\bar z)$, and the qualification condition